doctrine/orm/docs/en/tutorials/getting-started.rst

 Doctrine's public interface is through the ``EntityManager``.
 This class provides access points to the complete lifecycle management for your entities, and transforms entities from and back to persistence.
-You have to configure and create it to use your entities with Doctrine 2.
+You have to configure and create it to use your entities with Doctrine ORM.
 I will show the configuration steps and then discuss them step by
 step: